Calico Ghost Town

 Today Calico is part of the San Bernardino County Regional Parks system visited by people from around the country and all over the world.
 The park offers visitors an opportunity to share in its rich history and enjoy the natural beauty of the surrounding desert environment.

-Along with its history and attractions, Calico Ghost Town has shops, and restaurants and offers camping and outdoor recreation not available at most of our other park facilities.
+Along with its history and attractions, Calico Ghost Town has shops, and restaurants, camping, cabin and bunkhouse rentals (dogs are welcome) and outdoor recreation not available at most other park facilities.

 © 2024 DogTrekker.com